 And I'm thinking, and if for a year you don't find out who paid for this dossier, but then you find out that it was really paid for by Hillary Clinton and the DNC that she's controlling.

-And then you find out that, oh my gosh, they used it to surveil an opposition candidate in an election year, presidential election year, and again, pay them.
+And then you find out that, oh my gosh, they used it to surveil an opposition candidate in an election year, presidential election year, and again, paid them, paid all this money.

 We'll deal with them today as we dealt with it last night, as we'll deal with it all tonight.